Emily3005250/TFBS-explorer/README.md

 motif_scan_negative_threshold_X.csv : scan results at PSSM thresholds from 1 to 10 : Hit number for motif

-Elbow plots of Transscription Factor Binding Site : To check the sensitivity
+Elbow plot : Visualise the relationship between pssm threshold and number of motif matches